 The double-headed serpent is a central figure in the origin story of name xʷməθkʷəy̓əm (Musqueam).
 This design featured at c̓əsnaʔəm House as a 40-foot window decal was originally sketched by young Musqueam artist Suzanne Guerin with pencil on paper.

 A house post* of the doubled-headed serpent named sʔ:iɬqəy̓ is located adjacent to the Bookstore in the University Commons.
 It was carved by Brent Sparrow Jr. and raised on April 6, 2016.

 Watch a short animation of Suzanne’s design here, or see it in person at the Museum of Vancouver: https://vimeo.com/157540577

 *Did you know there are different types of carving traditions?
 Many Coast Salish communities, including Musqueam, carve house posts, which are distinct from totem poles.

 The area that Totem Park Residence occupies today used to be the site of an outdoor exhibit called “Totem Pole Park.”
 This park displayed work by renowned artists Bill Reid (Haida) and Douglas Cranmer (Kwakwa̱ka̱’wakw), and was relocated to UBC’s Museum of Anthropology just prior to the construction of the residence.
 Click here to explore the transformation of this site through time.

-The Musqueam people were not consulted during the creation of this park, and thus there was no Musqueam representation in this space.
-There is a rich tradition of carving house posts are carved within the Musqueam community, either in the construction of traditional longhouses, or exterior to homes and buildings.
-Totem poles are not part of their tradition, and are used by nations who have heraldic clans.
+The Musqueam people were not consulted during the creation of this park, and thus there was no Musqueam representation in this space originally.
+Totem poles are not part of their tradition, but are used by other nations who have heraldic clans.
+Instead, there is a rich tradition of carving house posts within the Musqueam community, either in the construction of traditional longhouses or exterior to homes and buildings.